bcrowell/dorcas/README.md

 dorcas insert old.set ρ bw.png new.set

-For a reminder of usage on these utilities, do "dorcase insert help", etc.
+For a reminder of usage on these utilities, do "dorcas insert help", etc.

 # Portability